 Here are the key things you need to consider if you are moving from Melbourne to Sydney:

 Forget the “4 seasons in one day” saying!
 If you’re used to packing sunglasses, an umbrella, a jumper, and a jacket every time you leave home in Melbourne, you can rest assured that Sydney’s weather is quite predictable.

 With no extreme seasonal differences due to its proximity to the ocean, Sydney offers mild/cold winters and hot summers.
 The city has 103.9 clear days per year and low humidity.
 For the first time in a long time, you’ll be able to trust the weather forecast :)

 Housing costs might be higher than you expect

 Sydney is the 10th most expensive city in the world, with the cost of living now higher than in New York and London.
 The best thing is to do some research before planning your rent budget accordingly.
-According to Budget Direct, renting a 1 bedroom apartment in Sydney’s city centre will cost you $2602, verse $1902 for Melbourne.
+According to Budget Direct, the median rental price in Sydney will cost you $2100, verse $1720 for Melbourne per month.